mkilikrates/documentation/CV/README.md

 ## Summary

-Extensive technical knowledge working as Senior Manager, Tech Leader, Principal or Senior Engineer on Cloud, DevOps or DevSecOps, Network, Security.
+Extensive technical knowledge acting as Senior Manager, Technical Lead, Principal or Senior Engineer in Cloud, Platform Engineering, DevOps or DevSecOps, Network Engineering and Information Security.
-Results-driven leader with more than 20 years of experience in steering high-performance teams and fostering innovation.
-Proven ability to build robust relationships and bridge diverse teams, creating an environment of psychological safety and prolific idea generation.
-Adept at leading technical teams, acting as a Solution Architect, and translating customer needs into compelling features.
+Results-oriented leader with over 20 years of experience leading high-performing teams and fostering innovation.
+Proven ability to build strong relationships and connect diverse teams, creating an environment of psychological safety and prolific idea generation.
+Experienced in leading technical teams, acting as a Solutions Architect and translating client needs into compelling functionalities.
 Committed to developing and empowering teams through training and challenges.
-A skilled facilitator, excelling in creating environments where all perspectives are valued, resulting in data-driven innovation and rapid learning.
-Expertise in managing internal and external partnerships, navigating complex processes, and driving cohesive, assertive, and innovative projects.
-Eager to leverage this wealth of experience to drive success in your organisation.
+Skilled facilitator, excelling in creating environments where all perspectives are valued, resulting in data-driven innovation and rapid learning.
+Expert in managing internal and external partnerships, navigating complex processes, and leading cohesive, assertive, and innovative projects.
+Eager to leverage this vast experience to drive success in your organization.

 ### Key Functional Roles and Highlights